Founding Director Betsy Myers

 Elisa M. Vincent

-Elisa Vincent joined the Center for Women and Business at its inception in 2011, after having worked for a year as Associate Director of the Bentley’s Women’s Leadership Institute, where she managed all programming and marketing initiatives for the Institute.
-Prior to coming to Bentley, Vincent worked for ten years in higher education administration, specifically international education and academic advising.
+Elisa Vincent joined the Center for Women and Business at its inception in 2011, after having worked for a year as Associate Director of the Bentley’s Women’s Leadership Institute, where she managed all programming and administrative initiatives for the Institute.
+Prior to coming to Bentley, Vincent worked for ten years in higher education, specifically learning and development, international education and academic advising.
 Most recently, her roles included managing international programs at Boston University’s, School of Management, Undergraduate Program, which included the development and implementation of management and exchange programs abroad.
 In addition to her professional work in higher education, Vincent has also taught and tutored Italian.
 Her background includes working with students of all ages and from many diverse backgrounds.
 Along the way, her students have taught her that learning is a life-long process and that it is important for women to assess, develop, and nourish their professional skills throughout their lives and careers.
 Vincent earned a BA in English and Italian Studies and has an EDM in Higher Education Administration, International Education from Boston University.

 Toni Wolfman joined the Center for Women and Business from Bentley’s Women’s Leadership Institute, which was incorporated into the Center in 2011.
 She has served Bentley since 2005 as Executive-in-Residence, working with faculty, students and alumnae on issues affecting women in business and the professions, serving as a liaison between the university and senior women executives and professionals, and participating in research and programming for current and future women leaders.
 Wolfman brings to her position nearly 30 years of legal practice, primarily at Foley Hoag LLP in Boston, where she was a partner in its litigation department focusing on the resolution of complex commercial disputes.
 As an advocate for the advancement of women in business, Wolfman leads the corporate board search effort for The Boston Club, is Vice President of The Thirty Percent Coalition, and heads Women Corporate Directors-Boston.
 Wolfman is an alumna and former Trustee of Smith College, holds an MA from Columbia University, and earned her JD from the University of Pennsylvania Law School.